The Chapman Report

 The Chapman Report is a 1962 American drama film starring Shelley Winters, Jane Fonda, Claire Bloom and Glynis Johns.
-Directed by George Cukor, the film was produced by Darryl F. Zanuck (who previously worked at Warner Bros. until 1933) and Richard D. Zanuck.
+Directed by George Cukor, the film was produced by Darryl F. Zanuck (who previously worked at Warner Bros.
+Pictures until 1933) and Richard D. Zanuck.
 Adapted from Irving Wallace's 1960 novel of the same title, the screenplay was written by Wyatt Cooper and Don Mankiewicz.